 Very rarely, this can be due to Trainline’s servers going down.
 To check if this is the case, you can go here.
 If there is a spike in reports and there are problems with the servers, unfortunately the only solution is to wait for it to be fixed or find an alternative provider.

 - Well, this is awkward.
-This is a generic bug message.
+This is a generic bug message when buying train tickets.
 This is usually when there’s an app-side problem, such as outdated information, or Trainline being unable to connect to a provider.
 Try what you just did again, but if you get the same error, you will have to look for an alternative.

 - Trainline mothership lost.
 This error message almost always relates to your internet connection being unreliable, or Trainline’s servers going down.
 The first is much more likely, so check your connection and try again.